graphhopper/jsprit/README.md

 Additionally, jsprit can be used along with <a href="http://www.matsim.org" target="blank_">MATSim</a> to solve the above problem-types in real networks (OSM networks are supported as well).
-A variety of least cost path algorithms such as Dijkstra and A* can be used, and a dynamic and interactive visualiser enhances the analysis part significantly.
+A variety of least cost path algorithms such as Dijkstra and A* can be used, and a dynamic and interactive visualiser greatly enhances the analysis.

 ##In Development
 - VRP with Backhauls